 2420 E Main St, Lancaster, Ohio 43130 (740) 653-5517

-- Outside food will still be allowed in our theater, however we will now require a $5 food permit to be purchased.
+Outside food is allowed, however a $5 food permit fee applies.
+(This was in 2021; not verified for 2022).
 This permit can be purchased at the same time as your online ticket.
 Note: this is standard at many drive-ins because most of their profit is made at the concession stands (movie companies take the majority of ticket sales)

 Tickets for Skyview Drive-in